gnuton/RagBag/Docs/python.md

 )
 ````

-3. Create the first release with:
+c.
+Create the first release with:
 ````
 python setup.py sdist